Soham-KT/Sentiment-Analysis-of-Product-Reviews/README.md

     - csv-modification.ipynb -> contains code to modify the csv file
     - model-maker.ipynb -> contains code to make the model
     - testing.py -> contains code to test snippets of code using dummy data
+    - metrics.ipynb -> to calculate the metrics : accuracy, precision, recall, f1 score and confusion matrix
   - Flask
     - templates
       - index.html -> basic template to check flask functionality